FAQS: Frequently Asked Curriculum Questions

 specified in the COR?

 No, choose the instruction and evaluation methods your discipline recommends for teaching this course.
 Individual instructors may choose from among these methods, according to experience and pedagogical philosophy.
 All methods should be appropriate for course type (e.g., “lecture” is not an appropriate instructional method for a laboratory course, nor would an essay be used to evaluate a pronunciation class).

-Why do I divide my “Out-of-Class Assignments” into categories such as reading, writing, and problem solving?
+- Why do I divide my “Out-of-Class Assignments” into categories such as reading, writing,

 Title 5 specifies that certain categories of assignments should be included in a college course.
 Not all categories, however, will apply to every course.
 For example, a math course might not require writing assignments.
 The range and type of assignments should reflect unit type; e.g., a lecture course requires outside assignments of 36 hours per semester for each unit of credit.
 Conversely, a lab course requires minimal outside work.

 - Why must I include examples of assignments?
 Must all instructors use these same assignments?